alvacat/careers-leveraging-your-network/README.md

 * What is your favorite part of working at Company X?
 * What is your favorite meet-up?
-* Could you take a look at my GitHub and give me some feedback?
+* Could you take a look at my GitHub projects and give me some feedback?
 * Would you mind taking a look at my resume and sharing your first impressions?
 Do you have time for me to buy you coffee and learn more about what you do at (Company X)?
-* Can we grab lunch and talk about advice you have for a new developer?
+* Can we grab lunch and talk about advice you have for someone entering this field?
-* I noticed that your company has an opening for a junior developer.
+* I noticed that your company has an opening for a [target job title].
 What do you think is the best way for me to demonstrate my interest?

 To your well-connected friend:

 * I saw that you are connected with (developer/recruiter) on LinkedIn, would you mind connecting us over email?
 * Are you going to the (Networking Event) meet-up?
 I’d love to go with you!
-* You mentioned your company is hiring a developer.
+* You mentioned your company is hiring a [target job title].
 Would you be able to connect me to the hiring manager via email?

 ### Common Questions